splunk/public-o11y-docs/gdi/opentelemetry/components/snowflake-receiver.rst

 Settings
 ======================

-The following table shows the configuration options for the vCenter receiver:
+The following table shows the configuration options for the Snowflake receiver:

 .. raw:: html